Who is a good candidate for necklift?

 What is a “platysmal band”?

 The platysma is a sheet-like muscle that spans the neck.
 Adhesions between the edges of the muscle and the skin result in vertical bands that form in the central area of the neck.
 These bands are known as platysmal bands.
-A properly performed necklift should treat the bands and smooth the surface of the neck.
+A necklift helps improve the bands and smooth the surface of the neck.
 Tightening the neck muscle helps restore a youthful neckline.

 What to Expect

 Necklift is performed as an outpatient procedure, often under general anesthesia.
 If the degree of improvement desired is minimal, then local anesthesia with sedation can be considered.
-Sometimes a drain is placed and removed the following day.
+A drain is placed and removed in a few days.

 You can engage in light activity starting the day after surgery.
 Return to normal activity and exercise may take one to two weeks.
 Minimal bruising and swelling are expected after surgery and usually resolve within a week.